-The first step you should take after being charged with leaving the scene of an accident is to hire an experienced Jacksonville, Florida criminal defense attorney.
+The first step you should take after being charged with leaving the scene of an accident is to hire an experienced defense lawyer Jacksonville FL.
 It is not uncommon for prosecutors and members of law enforcement to argue that someone left the scene of an accident because the individual was intoxicated or had committed additional crimes.
 Therefore, it is important to make sure your legal rights are thoroughly protected against such accusations.

 What constitutes leaving the scene of an accident?

 Leaving the scene of an accident in which only property damage has occurred is a second-degree misdemeanor in Florida.
 When an accident occurs, Florida drivers are required to stop at the scene of the accident and remain there until all relevant information has been provided (for example, vehicle registration numbers) and necessary aid has been rendered.

 Those charged with leaving the scene of an accident may be sentenced to up to 60 days in jail and up to a $500 fine.

 Defenses to leaving the scene of an accident charges